linuxmuster/linuxmuster-linbo7/README.md

 * qcow2 image format, good bye cloop.
 * place images in subdirs of /srv/linbo.
 * start.conf in yaml format.
-* replace bittorrent with ctorrent.
+* replace bittorrent with opentracker and ctorrent.
 * step by step changeover of the scripting to python.

 ## Source tree structure